Hugh Laurie

 In their youth, Hugh Laurie and Emma Thompson dated

-Hugh's wife, Jo Green, was a very non-social and unremarkable girl in appearance who won Hugh over with her light-hearted nature combined with worldly wisdom.
+Hugh's wife, Jo Green, was a quiet, unassuming woman who captivated Hugh with her easygoing spirit and down-to-earth wisdom.
 She worked as a theatre administrator, and they often found themselves in the same company.
-Prone to depression and introspection, Hugh needed such a positive and sensible life partner, so he didn't delay in proposing and in 1988 he made Jo an offer, after going through a painful breakup with Kate.
+Given Hugh's tendency toward depression and deep thinking, he knew he needed such an upbeat and grounded partner, so he wasted no time proposing to Jo in 1988, following his difficult split from Kate.

 The wedding of Hugh Laurie and Jo Green